Download fully functional evaluation copy

 "ALARM"=ALARM

-plays the voice file ALARM.WAV whenever the string ALARM is found in a message and the entry
+plays the voice file ALARM.WAV whenever the string ALARM is found in a message and

 "*"=STAR